The Long Island Seed Project

 Rutabaga aka Swede Turnip, Fall Turnip (Brassica napus)

 The large sweet turnips (also called "swede turnips") gathered in the fall and stored through the winter are a great favorite for Thanksgiving feasts, not summer turnips which are a different species.
 Great when boiled and then mashed with a bit of butter and served alongside or with mashed potatoes or cubed in winter soups and stews.
-We have a number of nice varieties in our seed bank which we put together for this blend.
-Not a very diverse gene pool though, many old strains have been lost.
-We plant the seed in late June, roots become large in the late fall and can take frost.
+We had a number of nice varieties in our seed bank which we allowed to cross.
+We produced a small seed crop in 2010 in order to create a more diverse gene pool.
+Enjoy.
 (100 seeds)

 Genus: Raphavus